Can You Use MANSCAPED on Leg Hair?

 We know what you’re thinking.
 You’ve been shaving your face for years.
 Compared to that, the legs are a piece of cake.
 Every woman in the world is shaking their head condescendingly.
 While legs aren’t the very most difficult thing in the world to groom, they’re a completely different animal from your face.
 Those lessons will only go so far.

 Fortunately for you, we’ve simplified all of this.
 The Lawn Mower 2.0 has SkinSafe™ technology.
 This is a cutting mechanism that is incredibly easy and safe to use.
-You can get a remarkably close trim (pretty much smooth skin), but it won’t cut you.
-Across all of the little weird parts of your legs, you can get as short as you want without fear of breaking the skin.
+You can get a remarkably close trim (pretty much smooth skin).
+Across all of the little weird parts of your legs, you can get as short as you want with a reduced chance of nicks and cuts.
 None of this means that you should trim as closely as possible, but you can.
 That’s what counts.

 Despite the impressive safety that we engineered into this trimmer, we didn’t have to sacrifice any cutting power.
 Your leg hair is nowhere near as thick as your beard (we hope), but you have a lot more leg than face (again, we hope).
 You need more cutting power than you likely realize for leg grooming.
 This is especially true for your first time.